 An interactive internal staff event is also planned at Sanctuary’s offices in Worcester where they are celebrating the achievements of inspirational women in the organisation.

 Director of corporate services Nicole Seymour is among speakers at the IWD event highlighting the Group’s work to create a gender inclusive working environment.
 Sophie Atkinson, director of governance and legal services, who is also chair of Sanctuary’s Equality and Diversity Working Group and a senior LGBT role model, will speak about the importance of gender diversity.

 Nicole Seymour, Sanctuary Group’s director of corporate services, said: “Forging a more inclusive, gender-equal working world benefits everyone and Sanctuary Group is proud to help its female employees achieve their ambitions.

 “Across the Group, Sanctuary has many female role models that we hope will inspire others to follow their career dreams, whatever the industry, on International Women’s Day.”

 Shining examples of inspirational female staff include Samantha Newton, a 28-year-old trainee quantity surveyor with Sanctuary Maintenance who was the first female employee to be recruited through Sanctuary’s partnership with Women into Construction (WIC).

-Anastasia Meredith, project regional manager for Sanctuary Care, is also highlighted for her rise through the ranks since starting her career as a care home activity organiser at the age of 19.
+Anastasia Meredith, a project regional manager for Sanctuary Care, is also highlighted for her rise through the ranks since starting her career as a care home activity organiser at the age of 19.